awslabs/autonomous-driving-data-framework/docs/onboarding_addon.md

     "jetstack" has been added to your repositories
 ```

-b.
-Listing the added the repositories, to verify the repository is added locally
+* Listing the added the repositories, to verify the repository is added locally

 ```bash
     helm repo list [flags]